Subansiri Lower Dam: Design

 There will be eight horse shoe shaped head race tunnels, each being 9.5 m in diameter and having a length from 608–1168 m.
 There will be eight horse Shoe shaped surge tunnels, each being 9.5 m in diameter and having length from 400–485 m.
 There will be eight horse shoe/circular shaped penstocks with varying diameters of 7–9.5 m and lengths of168–190 m.
 The tail race channel, which will transfer water discharged by the turbines back to the river, is 206 m wide and 35 m long.

+When complete, the hydroelectric generators will begin generating 500 MW of electricity, gradually increasing to 2000 MW.

 Construction

 Construction of Subansiri Lower Project involves many challenges.
 These include land not being available when construction was scheduled to commence, a limited annual construction time because of monsoons (from mid-April to mid-October), the need to handle high flood flows and poor rock conditions.
 The design of the dam has undergone drastic and repeated revisions that have affected the schedule and planning of the construction work.

 In December 2003 the contract to build the dam and its associated structures was awarded to a consortium of Boguchandgesstroy, Soyuzgidrosptsstry and Soma Enterprise Ltd. Due to difficulties acquiring land around the site, construction could not begin in earnest until 13 months after the contract was awarded.
 Unexpected geological conditions at the dam site led to landslides and slower tunnel excavation.
 By November 2007, the river was successfully diverted and in April of the next year, the foundation was clear for construction.
 Before the foundation was fully prepared it was discovered that bedrock was reached 10 m sooner than expected.
 This led to an alteration in the dam's design for stability.
 While the dam was being re-designed, concrete was placed over the foundation to protect it from the upcoming monsoon floods as the cofferdams stood a good chance of not protecting the foundation from the strong floods.
 The re-design was completed in October 2008 and soon after the foundation was once again cleared.
 In May 2009, work was suspended because of the monsoon season and re-commenced in November of that year.

 As of November 2011, the dam reached an elevation of 138 m, just below the spillway elevation of 145 m.
-On 16 December 2011, construction equipment was halted by protests.
+On 16 December 2011, construction equipment was halted by protests fueled by concerns of the project's environmental and social impacts on the downstream dwellers.

 The construction cost has gone up by about ₹1,200 crore owing to forced suspension of work since December 2011.
 NHPC has already spent about ₹6,600 crore, according to a status report prepared by the company.

-Officially expected to be competed in January 2023, the hydroelectric generators will begin generating 500 MW of electricity, gradually increasing to 2000 MW.
+By mid-2023, the elevation of the dam had reached 210m above sea level.

+In October 2023, another landslide impacted construction, as part of a hill collapsed into the reservoir, blocking a tunnel and stopping water flowing into the Subansiri river.